Select Page

 Photos of a tuk tuk donated to Upul to service tourists.
 Funded US$5,000 >>

-Programme 1: The 40-year Programme for funding community projects in small villages in GBAO and Dushanbe Area in Tajikistan.
+Programme 1: This is a 40-year Programme for funding community projects in small villages in GBAO and Dushanbe Area in Tajikistan.

-a) This Programme was started in 2017 and is managed by a Non-Profit NGO and this NGO is continuously fully-funded by the Benefactors.
+a) This Programme was started in 2017 and is managed through the Non-Profit NGO which is fully-funded by the Benefactors.

 In 2017 the NGO’s name was “Umed ba Behbudi’ (UBB) (meaning ‘Hope for Prosperity’ ).
 But in 2023, the Ministry of Justice, after auditing the NGO’s operation and its completed community projects in small villages, decided to give the NGO a new name “Ob Salamat va Fukushoi” (OSVS), meaning Water Health and Prosperity, and it also expanded its Charter .